SOUTH INDIA & ANDAMAN ISLANDS BIRDING TOUR: DETAILED ITINERARY

 With enough time on South Andaman at our disposal, we should also find most of the more difficult endemics, which include Andaman Teal, Andaman Crake, Andaman Wood Pigeon, Andaman Scops Owl, Andaman Masked Owl (or Andaman Barn Owl) and Andaman Nightjar.

-Amongst the many other species that we will be looking for on South Andaman are Yellow and Cinnamon Bitterns, Striated Heron, Pacific Reef Heron, White-bellied Sea Eagle, Watercock, Pacific Golden Plover, Greater and Lesser Sand Plovers, Green Imperial Pigeon, Red Turtle Dove, Alexandrine, Red-breasted and Long-tailed Parakeets, Violet Cuckoo, Collared Scops Owl, Edible-nest and Plume-toed Swiftlets, Brown-backed Needletail, Collared and Blue-eared Kingfishers, Freckle-breasted Woodpecker, Black-naped Oriole, the distinctive andamanensis race of the Scarlet Minivet, Thick-billed, Clamorous Reed, Pallas’s Grasshopper, Dusky and Yellow-browed Warblers, and Olive-backed Sunbird.
+Amongst the many other species that we will be looking for on South Andaman are Yellow and Cinnamon Bitterns, Striated Heron, Pacific Reef Heron, White-bellied Sea Eagle, Watercock, Pacific Golden Plover, Greater and Siberian Sand Plovers, Green Imperial Pigeon, Red Turtle Dove, Alexandrine, Red-breasted and Long-tailed Parakeets, Violet Cuckoo, Collared Scops Owl, Edible-nest and Plume-toed Swiftlets, Brown-backed Needletail, Collared and Blue-eared Kingfishers, Freckle-breasted Woodpecker, Black-naped Oriole, the distinctive andamanensis race of the Scarlet Minivet, Thick-billed, Clamorous Reed, Pallas’s Grasshopper, Dusky and Yellow-browed Warblers, and Olive-backed Sunbird.
 With luck, we will also come across Ruddy-breasted Crake, Slaty-breasted Rail or Mangrove Whistler.

 South India & Andaman Islands Tour: Day 6 Today we will catch a morning flight to Chennai (formerly Madras) on the southeastern coast of mainland India and then an onward connection to Coimbatore.